Parallel curve: Geometric properties

 If the given curve is polynomial (meaning that $x(t)$ and $y(t)$ are polynomials), then the parallel curves are usually not polynomial.
-In CAD area this is a drawback, because CAD systems use polynomials or rational curves.
+In the CAD area this is a drawback, because CAD systems use polynomials or rational curves.
 In order to get at least rational curves, the square root of the representation of the parallel curve has to be solvable.
 Such curves are called Pythagorean hodograph curves and were investigated by R.T.
 Farouki.